Overview

 - Have you lost weight?

-- Have you had nausea or vomiting or both?
+- Have you felt like vomiting or vomited?